Families of Berkovich spaces: Quasi-smoothness: definition and first properties

-\trois{qsmdomdom} Let~$y\in Y$, let~$V$ be an analytic domain of~$Y$ containing~$y$, and let~$U$ be an analytic domain of~$X$ containing the image of~$V$.
-Then~$Y\to X$ is quasi-smooth at~$y$ if and only if so is~$V\to U$.
+Let~$Y\to X$ be a morphism of $k$-analytic spaces, let $y$ be a point of $Y$, let~$V$ be an analytic domain of~$Y$ containing~$y$, and let~$U$ be an analytic domain of~$X$ containing the image of~$V$.
+Then~$Y\to X$ is quasi-smooth at~$y$ if and only if $V\to U$ is quasi-smooth at $y$.